 1 vegan vegetable stock cube

-1 kg organic pumpkin, peeled and diced
+1 kg pumpkin, peeled and diced

 1 x 400g can organic cannellini beans, drained and rinsed or 240g cooked cannellini beans